-If you have any questions, please email us at email@example.com or call us at 310-660-6541.
+If you have any questions, please email the Scholarship Office at firstname.lastname@example.org or call us at 310-660-6541.
 We will be checking email and voicemail frequently.
-If you applied for a scholarship for fall 2020, you will be notified by Friday, May 15 if you were awarded a scholarship.

 Our Outreach and School Relations office is offering Virtual Open Forums on Tuesdays from 3:30 - 4:30 p.m. and Information Sessions on Thursdays at 4 p.m.
 Drop in and ask any questions you have about the enrollment process.
 Click here for more information.